aj95b/ARCHS4_gene_expression/README.md

 # gene_expression
 [ARCHS4](https://github.com/MaayanLab/archs4) is the biggest gene expression dataset that aggregates the vast majority of the published RNA-seq data for human and mouse.
-The results are published in https://www.nature.com/articles/s41467-018-03751-6 and form a valuable resource for designing experiments that would help draw insights from the human genome Its latest version provides over 620K biosmaples for over 60K genes.
+The results are published in https://www.nature.com/articles/s41467-018-03751-6 and form a valuable resource for designing experiments that would help draw insights from the human genome.
+Its latest version provides over 620K biosmaples for over 60K genes.
 ## create_multi_hot_encoded_biosample_annotation.py:
 We downloaded all the expression files for all tissue types and cell lines from https://maayanlab.cloud/archs4/ and created a multi-hot encoded version for all the biosamples for which there exists an annotation.
 There are 121,983 such biosamples.
 ## normalization: